marcelcastrobr/TIL/data-application/encoding.md

 In Avro, the reader and writer schema do not need to be the same, but only need to be compatible.
 The compatibility is achieved by a simple schema translation from writer to reader schemas.
 This allow schemas with field in different order or even lack of fields.

 In Avro, forward compatibility means a new version of writer schema and old version of reader.
 While in backward compatibility, you have a new version of the reader schema and an old version of the writer schema.
-Thus to maintain compatibility you add and remove a field with a default value.
-This allow a new  schema reader to fill missing field with default value from records written by old schema writers.
+Thus to maintain compatibility you to add fields with a default value.
+This allow a new  schema reader to fill a missing field with the default value from records written by an old schema writers.